Michael Galloway (politician): Biography

 Galloway is a fifth generation Texan who was born in 1965 and grew up on a small farm near Tomball.
 By age 16, he was working as a roustabout and a roughneck in the oil fields of Southeast Texas.
 While still in high school, he began work as an independent oil and gas contractor, and in 1989, at the age of 24, he founded Galloway Energy, an oil and gas production company based in Montgomery County, Texas.

 In 1992, at the age of 27, Galloway decided to run against the 30-year incumbent Democrat, Senator Carl Parker.
 Unsuccessful in his first race, he managed a victory against Parker in 1994.

 As State Senator, Galloway served as Vice-Chairman of the Committee on Intergovernmental Relations and as a member of the Senate Committees on Health & Human Services, Education, and State Affairs, as well as the Special Committee on Auto Emissions and the Special Interim Committee on Annexation.

 In 1997, Galloway supported SB 1748, requiring voter identification at polling places.

-Galloway currently resides in Magnolia, Texas with his wife, Angela, and his two children.
+Galloway currently resides in Magnolia, Texas with his wife, Angela.
+They have two children.